Kaykay007/SpringMVC-Ecommerce/readme.md

 · Login
 · Add/remove a product to a cart
-· View a product in a category and as a sole product As an Admin, you will be able to
+· View a product in a category and as a sole product
+· N.B Payment Gateway Api has not been incorperated

+As an Admin, you will be able to
 · Signup
 · Login